How to Quickly Clear or Reduce System Data on Mac

 System Data shows 21.21 GB in storage

 The bulk of System Data consists of caches and temporary files created by macOS during operations.
-These files are intended to speed up processes but can grow unwieldy without periodic cleanup.

-caution with system data.
-MacOS manages many of these files automatically so that your system remains stable and performs optimally.
+caution with system data. macOS manages many of these files automatically so that your system remains stable and performs optimally.

 Deleting essential system files can lead to malfunctions and data loss.
-Use safe methods and tools specifically for this purpose.

 If you don’t feel like using an automated tool to get the job done for you, there are several manual methods you can use to clear up system data on your Mac and regain valuable storage space.